In order to push to Docker registries you can use the either the

 deploy: steps: - internal/docker-push: username: $USERNAME password: $PASSWORD tag: my-amazing-tag repository: quay.io/knuth/foo registry: https://quay.io

 $PASSWORD are pipeline environment variables.
-For the repository field, you prefix it with the domain name of your registry when not using the Docker Hub.
+Prefix the repository field with the domain name of your registry when not using the Docker Hub.
 Here we push to the repo with username

 knuth and the image

 Note that the username must be set to

 _json_key; otherwise the authentication will fail.
 You can store the contents of the JSON file in an environment variable called

 Also, GCR no longer supports Docker API v1, so you must append "/v2" to the registry parameter, as below.
 Failing to do this will result in HTTP 405 errors from GCR.

 deploy: - internal/docker-push: username: _json_key password: $GCR_JSON_KEY_FILE repository: gcr.io/<MY-PROJECT-ID>/<MY-IMAGE> registry: https://gcr.io/v2

 Pushing to ECR requires some extra paramaters, as below: